 Key features of Cisdem DVD ripper for Mac:

-Download and open the Cisdem DVD ripper, then stay at ripping interface.
+Download Cisdem DVD ripper, then launch and open it.
+Go to the ripping interface.

-Alternatively, go to the top menu bar, click on "File" > "Add DVD", and load the encrypted DVD.
+Alternatively, head to the top menu bar, click on "File" > "Add DVD", and load the encrypted DVD.

-On the interface, there is a "✓" checkbox in the upper left corner of the video's thumbnail.
+On the interface, there is a "✓" checkbox in the upper left corner of each title.
 If you only wish to export the main title, cancel the other "✓".

 In addition, a copy-protected DVD may offer subtitles and soundtracks in various languages.
 Cisdem DVD ripper can detect all of them.
 Just pick the language as you like.